AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu
 * Cracking the Coding Interview

+## Day 107: Nov 20 2021
+### Today's progress:

+Completed another video of the web development course, and another CTCI challenge (binaryToString).
+Almost completed the EJS section, and the challenge for the CTCI was interesting.
+At first, it took me like 40 minutes to get what I was doing wrong, after I noticed, it only took like 10 minutes to write the right code.
+I liked it.
+Have not had much time to complete the course and the CTCI.
+Doing some training for the job.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Cracking the Coding Interview

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla